huijing/slides/63-moz-roadshow-eu-2019/README.md

 - `fit-content` unfortunately is not a supported value at this point but all 3 keywords are supported when used in the context of a grid formatting layout
 - `fit-content` is not a fixed value like the previous 2 keywords, it is a range between the `min-content` size and the `max-content` size or length-percentage defined in the function, whichever is smaller
-- if you look at the Chinese and Thai examples, which have exactly the same content, their smallest size is `min-content`, while their largest size ends up being `300px`
+- The Chinese and Thai examples have exactly the same content in all 3 columns, and are sized `min-content`, `max-content` and `fit-content(300px)` respectively
+- when the space is limited, the third column shrinks until `min-content` width
+- when there's lots of space, its largest size ends up being `300px` because that's the value in the function *(can highlight item to show widths)*
-- if I change the cap value to something larger than `max-content`, like `500px`, then `max-content` becomes the largest size
+- if I change the cap value to something larger than `max-content`, like `500px`, then `max-content` becomes the maximum size

+[6.20]

 ## Flexbox, where nobody knows the size of anything